What is the Progressive Employment Learning Collaborative?

-Angel Hale, Director.
+Angel Hale (Director) and her team leads the PE effort in Oregon.
 Oregon CFB works in partnership with businesses throughout Oregon who are committed to hiring/retaining VR consumers who experience vision loss.
 The main VR office in Portland is piloting VTPE for blind and/ or low vision transition-age youth consumers who have barriers to maintaining employment.
 Oregon CFB has one Business Account Manager who works to establish meaningful relationships with businesses and host meetings pertaining to VTPE job development and placement.

 Monthly Job Development Virtual Conferences:

 The ICI in partnership with Vermont DVR, hosted monthly job development virtual conferences about topics specific to those who directly interact with businesses at participating VR agencies.
 The virtual conferences covered an array of topics that address opportunities and successes in PE job placement and development.
 Click the links below to access the archives of virtual conferences in this series: